mose247/Object_detection_in_urban_environments/README.md

 ## Table of Contents

 ## Project Description
 In this project, pre-trained models from the [TensorFlow object detection API](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/index.html) are fine-tuned in order to detect and classify cars, pedestrians and cyclists on the [Waymo Open Dataset](https://waymo.com/open/).
+In particular, experiments were conducted on **SSD MobileNet V2 FPNLite 640x640** and **SSD ResNet50 V1 FPN 640x640**, but you can find other models [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md).
 The project leverages the following Amazon Web Services (AWS):

 - [AWS Sagemaker](https://aws.amazon.com/sagemaker/) for training and deploying machine learning models;
 - [AWS ECR](https://aws.amazon.com/ecr/?nc2=h_ql_prod_ct_ec2reg) for storing a docker container with all the dependencies required by the TF Object Detection API;